- Parks (A - Z)

 Origin of Name: Named for Uys de Villiers (Tol) Pienaar who served in conservation for South African National Park for 36 years.
 (Ngonyama is the Tsonga word for ‘Lion’.
 This nickname derives itself from an incident on the 21st July 1956 when Tol was bitten by a lioness along the Timbavati spruit (where present day Roodewal camp is).
 Tol was also known for his green eyes that could flash like a lion’s when angry.

 Range: This bull has an average sized home range.
 He is known in the area between Phalaborwa and Mopani (Mayumbeni and Xilawuri Koppies) and stretches to Letaba Rest Camp.

-Special Features: This elephant has very widely splayed ivory, with the left tusk appearing to be slightly longer then the right due to the curve of the tusks.
+Special Features: This elephant has very widely splayed ivory, with the right tusk appearing to be slightly longer then the left due to the curve of the left tusk but from side profile they would appear even in length.
 There is a conspicuous lump (or lumps) on his left backside as well as a tiny hole at the base of the left ear lobe.
 Some thickening on the upper truck can also be observed.

 General: This elephant was first sighted by Kobie Naude on the 5th October 2008 on the tar road towards Mopani from Phalaborwa.
 At the time with only one submission it was decided not to name him, he was noted as an impressive bull and monitored to see if he appeared again.
 This was the last heard of him until December 2009 where a sighting from Christiaan Janse van Rensburg, found him in the Letaba region of the Kruger National Park.
 Two subsequent sightings by GVI volunteer Jasmine Brown in February and March 2010 again in the immediate vicinity of Letaba help cement his status as a large tusker and the decision was made to name him.
 He appears docile and does not seem to mind the presence of guests providing good sightings.